Two wheeler tyres – Different types, pros & cons

 2. Load Capacity: Radial tyres generally have a lower load capacity compared to bias ply tyres due to their softer sidewalls.

-Differences Between Bias Ply and Radial two wheeler Tyres
+Differences Between Bias Ply and Radial Two-Wheeler Tyres

 1. Construction: Bias ply motorcycle tyres have diagonal ply cords, while radial tyres have ply cords that run radially.